 Parkitect puts you in the big comfy armchair of, well, a Parkitect.
 It’s up to you to design, run and manage a theme park of your own creation.
 You can do this via a campaign mode, or just by building your own park from scratch.
 Campaign mode has you creating a park in a variety of goal-oriented levels.
 You can also build one in a free play mode with a set of stock maps or ones you have unlocked from the campaign.
 If you are feeling particularly creative you can even make your own map and scenario.

-Whether you are building your parks layout, fancy custom structures, queue entrances or full-blown rollercoasters.
-You will never find yourself struggling and fighting with the controls and camera.
-Texel Raptor did an incredible job in delivering you a wide array of ways to customize your park while making them a breeze to learn and to utilize.
+Whether you’re building the parks layout, fancy custom structures, queue entrances or full-blown rollercoasters.
+You will never find yourself struggling or fighting with the controls and camera.
+Texel Raptor did an incredible job in delivering a wide array of ways to customize your park while making them a breeze to learn and to utilize.

 Keeping The Magic Alive

-The park guests are fully simulated, they each have needs such as hunger and tiredness, and also have their own personalities.
-They enjoy different levels of ride intensity, carry a different amount of cash and have quirks such as being a litterbug or impatient.
+The park guests are fully simulated, they each have needs such as hunger and fatigue, and also have their own personalities.
+They enjoy different levels of ride intensity, carry a varying amount of cash and have quirks such as being a litterbug or impatient.
 You have to make a conscious effort to design your parks and coasters in a way that makes them happy.

-Place benches and offer caffeinated drink shops to help them stave off exhaustion and stay in your park longer.
-Hide away maintenance paths and worker buildings behind scenery or custom made structures to keep them immersed in your park and more willing to spend money.
-Provide a variety of attractions that cater to different intensities so that every type of guests has something to ride.
+Placing benches and offering caffeinated drink shops can help them stave off exhaustion and stay in your park longer.
+Hiding away maintenance paths and worker buildings behind scenery or custom-made structures help keep them immersed in your park and more willing to spend money like in Disney World!
+You also need a variety of attractions that cater to different intensities so that every type of guests has something to ride.

-Build water rides for when its hot, and enclosed ones for when it rains.
+You will need to build water rides for when it’s hot, and enclosed ones for when it rains.
 The game’s systems are very inclusive of each other.
-While you can build beautifully for the sake of your own enjoyment, its also reflected back mechanically in the game and truly rewards you for the effort you put in.
+While you can build beautifully for the sake of your own enjoyment, it’s also reflected to you back mechanically in the game and truly rewards you for the effort you put in.

 Part of keeping guests happy is keeping them immersed in your park.
 This means that they like to see nice scenery and custom structures.
-But also means keeping them unaware of all the behind the scenes magic that goes on to keep your park running.
-Trash cans can overflow and bathrooms need to be cleaned by janitors.
-They physically have to transport the bags of garbage.
+But also means keeping them unaware of all the behind-the-scenes magic that goes on to keep your park running.
+Trash cans can overflow and bathrooms need to be cleaned by janitors, and they need to physically to transport the bags of garbage.

 You can build staff rooms for your workers and you create paths that are specific to them.
 You can build trash chutes and depots closer to where your janitors and haulers need to be.
 But your guests sneer at the sight of all of it.
-So you have to get creative in your placement, use of scenery and custom building design to keep your guests believing they are in a magical wonderland of fun.
+So, you have to get creative in your placement, use of scenery and custom-building designs to keep your guests believing they are in a magical wonderland of fun.

-Parkitect can be played as a creative sandbox if you wish.
-You can play in free play with goals, money, and research, or you can choose to disable it all and just build.
+Parkitect can be played as a creative sandbox if you want, or you can play in free play with goals, money, and research, or you can choose to disable it all and just build.
 It’s up to you.
-But if you enjoy simulation games for more then making creative designs, Parkitect doesn’t skimp at all on the simulation aspects.
+But if you enjoy simulation games for more than making creative designs, Parkitect doesn’t skimp at all on the simulation aspects.
 Guests and staff are physical entities and things work in a logical manner.

 There are some handy tools that mark where your coasters are showing the most G-forces so you can tweak them as needed.
 Smoothing out drops, banking turns and whatever else.
 I also found out the hard way that your guests can be killed if you turn out to be a terrible designer.
 This came as a surprise given the colorful and cheery nature of the game.

-I built one coaster in particular that had two trains, but while one was loading passengers in the station, the second one came in to quickly and slammed into it, putting the colorful little guest’s deaths on my hands.it could have been avoided.
+I built one coaster in particular, that had two trains, but while one was loading passengers in the station, the second one came in to quickly and slammed into it, putting the colorful little guest’s deaths on my hands.
+It could have been avoided.
 I just needed a couple sets of brakes placed behind the station.
 But I never bothered to actually test the coaster, just opened it right up.
 Remember, don’t be like Gideon.
 Measure twice, cut once.
-Or your guests die in a horrific death and ruins everyone’s vacation trip
+Or your guests die in a horrific death and it ruins everyone’s vacation trip

 The good news is when you build a something suitably awesome.
 You can blueprint it for use later making sure that no effort was wasted.

-And while doing those things controls easily, it’s time-consuming.
-Its hard to justify spending so much time on that kind of design when each level will be completed in a few hours and you will be onto the next park and starting again.
+The game might be easy to control, but it’s time-consuming.
+It’s hard to justify spending so much time on that kind of design when each level will be completed in a few hours and you will be onto the next park and starting over again.
 Since beating the levels unlocks the level for use in free play, I often found myself trying to find a way to cheese the system and continue.
 Instead of playing and building organically.

-The game really shines in free play where you are playing with the intent of sticking with each park for a while.
+The game really shines in free play where you’re playing with the intent of sticking with each park for a while.
 And really, as long as you have money, research and goals enabled.
-Free play isn’t all that different from the campaign gameplay wise.
+Free play isn’t all that different from the campaign, gameplay wise.
 If you ever want to build without worrying about the sim aspects, you can turn it all off.

 - Easy to learn intuitive controls